 Every year, hundreds of hospitality and tourism academics, industry representatives, government officials, students and entrepreneurs come together to share, discuss and challenge latest developments in information technology in the fields of travel, tourism and hospitality.
 With the theme “Responsible eTourism” the ENTER2020 conference will focus on exploring ways technology can be used to ensure a positive impact of tourism on society, environment, and economy.
-We call for latest research and case studies on emergent and cutting-edge information and communication technology concepts, applications, and business models to be shared in the conference.
+We call for latest research, case studies and challenges on emergent and cutting-edge information and communication technology concepts, applications, and business models to be shared in the conference.

 Organized by the International Federation for Information Technology and Travel & Tourism (IFITT), the ENTER2020 conference provides a unique venue for various tourism stakeholders to understand the application of information and communication technologies to travel and tourism, with a special focus on how eTourism can contribute to responsible digital transformation.